 As is the case with chargebacks, it’s not realistic to think that all fraud can be eliminated, but managing your business well, thoroughly ensuring compliance with best practices and industry rules and regulations, and paying careful attention to what’s happening in your account can significantly mitigate the risk and minimize the loss incurred if fraud does happen.

 Knowing the risk factors that have earned your company the label “high-risk business” is the necessary first step in mitigating those risks.
+It can also help you answer the question of, “Why is Tax Preparation Business High-Risk?”
 If you are just now setting up your business, keep those risk factors in mind as you put everything together.
 That can reduce the risks from the start.
 If you have already been in operation for a while, it might be best to start the changes by addressing the risk that is the easiest and quickest to handle.

 And, of course, a high-risk payment processor can be a highly effective resource in getting your business off on the right foot as well as in strengthening your protection against risks that could do serious damage.
 If possible, find a high-risk payment processor that has a good level of experience in the tax preparation industry.
 Don’t hesitate to ask questions or to go to a different processor.
 Your business and the payment processor will both benefit from ensuring that your needs and the processor’s abilities are a good match.